emonhoque/show-tracker/README.md

 2. Add shows with the "Add" button
 3. RSVP to upcoming shows
 4. Past shows are automatically moved to the Past tab
-5. Check the "Releases" tab to see new music from tracked artists
+5. Check the "Music" tab to see new music from tracked artists

 ### PWA Installation
 - **Mobile**: Tap "Add to Home Screen" in your browser menu